 To apply for the AEGD International Scholars program please submit all documents listed below on-line in GRADMIT.
 Your application will not be complete until these items have been received and you have submitted your application for formal review.

-2. A letter from the applicant's institution supporting his/her admission to the AEGD International Scholar Program and verifying that they will be returning to that institution upon completion of the program.
+The letter needs to support his/her admission to the AEGD International Scholar Program and verify that they will be returning to that institution upon completion of the program.

 In addition to the transcripts please upload the following required documents in the Unofficial Transcripts section:

-6. Unofficial TOEFL Score Report at or above minimum of 550 (written) / 213 (computer based) / 79 (internet based) or better obtained within eighteen months of the application deadline.
+TOEFL score report must be at or above minimum of 550 (written) / 213 (computer based) / 79 (internet based) or better obtained within eighteen months of the application deadline.